risktoollib/RTL/README.md

 ## Purpose

-+ Purposely designed functions for trading, trading analytics and risk practitioners in in Commodities and Finance.
++ Purposely designed functions for trading, trading analytics and risk practitioners in Commodities and Finance.
 + Build to support delivery of Finance classes from one of the co-authors of RTL at the [Alberta School of Business](https://www.ualberta.ca/business).

 ## Features